adrianadepalma/Teaching-github/README.md

 #### A. Making changes

 Basic git usage is to have a repository online, make changes to a local copy on your machine, and then push those changes to the online version.
-This allows you to have a backup of all your code, have a history of all the steps you've taken for developing your code (which allows you to revert to previous version if anything goes wrong) and work with collaborators.
+This allows you to have a backup of all your code, have a history of all the steps you've taken for developing your code (which allows you to revert to previous versions if anything goes wrong) and work with collaborators.

 >*Repo* -- or repository is a folder that is under version-control.
 It can be held online and across multiple computers, each copy is kept up-to-date by syncing.
 When under version-control, nothing is ever lost.
 All versions and deleted files are kept in the `.git/` folder.